Hong Kong’s coronavirus testing drive tests negative for popularity

 Critics of mass testing include top epidemiologists at the University of Hong Kong, known for world-leading research into coronaviruses.

 Ben Cowling, who heads the epidemiology division at the university’s school of public health, said mass testing is a “scattergun approach” with little guarantee of finding silent transmitters in the community.
-Ho Pak Leung at HKU’s department of microbiology said in a radio interview last week that he had doubts about the plan’s effectiveness from a scientific standpoint, and said he would not participate.
+Ho Pak Leung at HKU’s department of microbiology said in a radio interview last week that he had doubts about the plan’s effectiveness from a scientific standpoint and said he would not participate.

 “There are likely only a small number of asymptomatic carriers remaining in the community,” Ho said.
 “Even with preventive measures, one careless move could increase the risk of infection.”